There is much to praise about this book and very little to find fault with. I highly recommend it and give it an “excellent” 5 out of 5.

 Les mer

-A bold, innovative hybrid of infantry rifle and cavalry carbine, the dependable and lethally effective Lee-Enfield influenced a generation of infantry weapons and remained in service with British and Commonwealth forces through the world wars and into the 1980s as a sniper rifle.
+A compact, illustrated history of the dependable and lethally effective Lee-Enfield, which influenced a generation of infantry weapons and remained in service for many decades.

 Produktdetaljer